openedx-unsupported/blockstore/decisions/0002-courseware-migration-plan.rst

 * Juniper: Old Mongo and Split Mongo both work.
 A management command is provided to do in-place conversion of courses from Old Mongo to Split Mongo.
 * Koa: Only Split Mongo is supported.
+Converted Old Mongo courses can still be edited in Studio.

-Converted courses can still be edited in Studio, but Blockstore will only publish to the Split Modulestore.
-(TODO: Clarify this.)
+* Lilac: All content editing happens in Blockstore.
+Converted Old Mongo courses are made read-only (Blockstore will not understand old-style IDs)

 Publish Step Consolidation
 ==========================